ThisIsMyHamster/SteamToolCSharp/README.md

 # SteamToolCSharp
 SteamTool re-written and optimized in C#

+# --NOTE--
+# MAKE SURE TO CLONE THIS REPO BEFORE YOU DO ANY WORK

 # What is SteamTool?
 SteamTool is a program that very slowly took a valve user ID and calculates (about) the worth of items in their backpack.